-Use this online form to claim back Land Transaction Tax (LTT) paid at the higher rate because you have now sold your previous main residence.
+Use this online form to claim back Land Transaction Tax (LTT) paid at the higher rate because you’ve now sold your previous main residence.

 You can apply for an LTT refund if you’re: